dotnet/runtime/docs/coding-guidelines/mono-code-guide.md

 that attempts to keep the object alive for the duration of the internal call even if the thread blocks or is suspended, while `NOHANDLES` functions don't.
-Additionally `HANDLES` functions get a `MonoError*` argument from the managed-to-native interop layer that will be converted to a managed exception when the function returns.  `NOHANDLES` functions generally ahve to call `mono_error_set_pending_exception` themselves.
+Additionally `HANDLES` functions get a `MonoError*` argument from the managed-to-native interop layer that will be converted to a managed exception when the function returns.  `NOHANDLES` functions generally have to call `mono_error_set_pending_exception` themselves.

 ## Suspend Safety